terra-money/docs/src/dev/spec-market.md

 This function detects the swap type from the offer and ask denominations and returns:

 1. The amount of asked coins that should be returned for a given `offerCoin`.
-This is achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported from by the Oracle.
+Terra<>Luna swaps are achieved by first spot-converting `offerCoin` to µSDR and then from µSDR to the desired `askDenom` with the proper exchange rate reported from by the Oracle.
+For Terra<>Terra swaps, achieved by converting `offerCoin` to the desired `askDenom` directly with the proper cross exchange rate for the pair of offer and ask denoms reported from by the Oracle

 2. The spread % that should be taken as a swap fee given the swap type.
 Terra<>Terra swaps simply have the Tobin Tax spread fee.
 Terra<>Luna spreads are the greater of `MinSpread` and spread from Constant Product pricing.